Mental Health Group Therapy and Workshops in Seattle Bothell and Bellevue

 Who should NOT join this group:

-- People looking for a comprehensive DBT program (typically a 1-year commitment)
+- Clients looking for a comprehensive DBT program (typically a 1-year commitment)

-- Individuals with current suicidal thoughts or self-harm behaviors
+- Client with current active suicide ideation or self-harm behaviors

 Advantages of Group Therapy